moderndatacompany/dataos.info/docs/learn/dp_consumer_learn_track/integrate_bi_tools/powerbi/powerbi_service.md

+---
+title: Publish Power BI Reports to the Power BI Service
+search:
+  exclude: true
+---

-# Power BI Service
+# Publish Power BI Reports to the Power BI Service

-In this guide, you will learn how to integrate Power BI Service with DataOS to publish reports, ensuring a smooth connection to the Data Product Hub for efficient data management.
+In this guide, you will learn how to integrate Power BI Desktop with the semantic model to create the report and Power BI Service to publish reports.

 ## Prerequisites